-Our next Open Enrollment period will begin on January 2, 2023.
+Our 2023 -2024 Open Enrollment period began on January 2, 2023.
 Open Enrollment closes on Friday, February 24 by midnight.
-All applications received during the Open Enrollment Period will receive qualifying priorities and will be included in the Open Enrollment Lottery Pool taking place Wednesday, March 8, 2023.
+All applications received during the Open Enrollment Period will receive qualifying priorities and will be included in the Open Enrollment Lottery Pool taking place Wednesday, March 15, 2023.

 Applications received after Open Enrollment, will go into submitted status.

 *Note: Children turning five by April 2nd are eligible for Transitional Kindergarten for the 23-24 school year.